Instructions to Authors

-In addition, all submitted manuscripts must be accompanied by signed statements from each author affirming that the manuscript is unpublished, is not under consideration elsewhere, and was written by the authors.
+All authors must declare on the prescribed input screen that the manuscript is unpublished, not considered for publication by any other journal, and prepared by themselves.
 Authors must also affirm that they agree to the submission of the manuscript to ISIJ International, and that they agree to the policies and procedures laid out in this Instructions to Authors, including the copyright regulations and page charges.

 If authors choose to submit their manuscript elsewhere before a final decision has been made on its suitability for publication in the journal, they must first withdraw it from the journal.
 The journal reserves the right to reject without review, or retract, any manuscript that the Editor believes may not comply with the journal’s policies.

 Submissions to the journal must be original works.
+Manuscripts (including doctoral dissertations) published on the Internet, such as in institutional repositories, shall be treated as though they have already been published.
 The journal may use Crossref’s ‘Similarity Check’ plagiarism service to screen manuscripts for unoriginal content.
 By submitting a manuscript to the journal, authors agree to this screening.
 Any manuscript with an unacceptable level of unoriginal material may be rejected or retracted at the editors’ discretion.